TUDelft-PRIME-Books/Linear-Algebra/Chapter8/QuadraticForms.md

 <li>

-By inspection of Equation {eq}`Eq:QuadForms:CompleteSquares2`, find a nonzero vector
+By inspection of Equation {eq}`Eq:QuadForms:CompleteSquares2`, find a non-zero vector
 $\vect{x}$ for which $q(\vect{x}) = 0$.

 </li>